 TMC Emergency Services

 As Southern Arizona's leading Emergency Department, TMC cares for more than 80,000 patients a year.
 From chest pain to broken bones, stitches to warning signs of a stroke, TMC's renowned emergency staff is ready and waiting.
-Backed by the comprehensive services of the area''s largest acute-care hospital, TMC offers advanced technology and experienced, compassionate professionals.
+Backed by the comprehensive services of the area''s largest acute-care hospital, and Emcare, an independent physician group, TMC offers advanced technology and experienced, compassionate professionals.

 - More than 40 treatment rooms, including 10 critical care rooms